alxm/faur/README.markdown

 ![Starter Project Screenshot](https://github.com/alxm/a2x/raw/master/media/hello.gif "Starter Project Screenshot")

-The starter project draws a square on the screen which you can move around with the arrow keys.
+The starter project draws a square on the screen, which you can move around with the arrow keys or with a gamepad.
 The code is in `hello/src/main.c`:

 ```C
 #include <a2x.h>